 Isabelle is the 2017 winner of the 'Franz-Schubert-Institut Lieder Prize' and the 'Chartered Surveyors' Award for Voice' and has taken part in masterclasses with Graham Johnson, Elly Ameling, Iain Burnside, Julius Drake, Andreas Schmidt, Robert Holl, Sir John Tomlinson, Sir Thomas Allen, and Susan Bullock, among others.
 Isabelle was generously supported throughout her Postgraduate degree by Help Musicians UK, Worshipful Company of Chartered Surveyors and the Guildhall School Trust.

-Isabelle is currently a Welsh National Oper Associate Artist 2020/21.
+Isabelle is a current Welsh National Opera Associate Artist 2020/21.